onecompiler/docs/ada.md

 ```
 ### 2. while loop

 While is also used to iterate a set of statements based on a condition.
-Usually while is preferred when number of ierations is not known in advance.
+Usually while is preferred when number of iterations are not known in advance.

 ```ada
    Count := 1;    --initialization